lindbrook/cholera/README.md

 ### note

-neighborhoodWalking() is computationally intensive.
+neighborhoodWalking() and addNeighborhood() are computationally intensive.
 On a single core of a 2.3 GHz Intel i7, plotting observed paths to PDF takes about 6 seconds while doing so for expected paths takes about 30 seconds.
 Using the parallel implementation on 4 physical (8 logical) cores, these times fall to about 4 and 12 seconds.

 Note that parallelization is currently only available on Linux and Mac.